shrub2/wizard-cat-pico8/README.md

 # wizard-cat-pico8

-You'll need PICO-8 to run the .p8 file.
+You'll need [PICO-8](https://www.lexaloffle.com/pico-8.php) to run the .p8 file.

-In the future, I'll export the file as a web application so everybody can try it.
+In the future, I'll export it as a web application so anybody can try it.